kubernetes-sigs/gateway-api/geps/gep-91/index.md

 	// during the TLS handshake and MUST pass validation.
 	AllowValidOnly FrontendValidationModeType = "AllowValidOnly"

-	// AllowInvalidOrMissingCert indicates that a client certificate may not be
+	// AllowInsecureFallback indicates that a client certificate may not be
 	// presented during the handshake or the validation against CA certificates may fail.
-	AllowInvalidOrMissingCert FrontendValidationModeType = "AllowInvalidOrMissingCert" )
+	AllowInsecureFallback FrontendValidationModeType = "AllowInsecureFallback" )

 type GatewaySpec struct {